frostney/flockn/README.md

 flockn is a lightweight declarative game engine.
 (While it uses [Babel](https://github.com/babel/babel) to generate ECMAScript 5 compatible output, the use of Babel or ES6 in flockn-related project is not enforced.
 There no ES6 features that need to be used as flockn exposes an easy-to-use ES5 interface.)

-Alternatives:
-* If you are just interested in the DOM/jQuery side of things and wish more control over what's getting added to the DOM, you should try [Lyria](https://github.com/freezedev/lyria).
-* For a full-blown and less opiniated game engine, you could try [Phaser](https://github.com/photonstorm/phaser).

 How does it work?
 -----------------
 ```javascript